 8. Berlin, Germany

-Berlin is one of the best places to spend New Years in Europe as it is alive with parties and events.
+Berlin is one of the best places to celebrate the New Year as it is alive with parties and events.
 Head to the famous festival at the Brandenburg Gate, one of the world’s largest New Year’s Eve open-air events.
 As a country known for its Christmas markets and festive food, you can expect it all in the capital.

 This festive atmosphere on this famous street will bring an enormous smile to your face and the stunning fireworks at midnight is something to behold.
 There are food stalls and plenty of places to buy drinks, but you can also take your own provided they’re not glass.